SynerFuse_Header Image.png

 The Spinal Fusion Market and Pain Management Opportunity

-There are more than 570,000 spinal fusion procedures performed annually in the United States alone.
-And the market is expected to grow steadily based on our aging population and the high obesity rates.
-As many as 40% of cases result in chronic, residual pain following a spinal fusion surgery costing the US healthcare system $20B annually.
+There are more than 570,000 spinal fusion procedures performed annually in the United States alone, and the market is expected to grow steadily based on our aging population and the high obesity rates.
+As many as 40% of cases result in chronic, residual pain following a spinal fusion surgery, costing the US healthcare system $20B annually.
 A common treatment pathway is a narcotic-based regimen.
 If that is not successful, neurostimulation is sought in a two-step process: a trial and a final implant, thus subjecting a patient to three surgical procedures.
-In contrast, the SynerFuse™ approach involves the combined implantation of a spinal fusion device and our SynerFuse™ device concept.
+In contrast, the SynerFuse® approach involves the combined implantation of a spinal fusion device and our SynerFuse® device concept.

-Company completed enrollment in its proof-of-concept study to evaluate the safety and tolerability of the Electric Transforaminal Lumbar Interbody Fusion (e-TLIF™) procedure integrating spinal fusion with direct nerve stimulation, which is designed to treat neuropathic chronic low back pain (cLBP).
-The company will prepare for a national clinical trial utilizing a custom-built NeuroFuse e-TLIF™ LE spinal fixation/electronic neuromodulation device.
-Concurrent with this activity, SynerFuse™ will be continually building out its intellectual property portfolio, and implementing regulatory and reimbursement strategies.
+SynerFuse® completed its proof-of-concept study to evaluate the safety and tolerability of the Electric Transforaminal Lumbar Interbody Fusion (e-TLIF™) procedure, an Ultra Low Energy™ (ULE™) Therapy, integrating spinal fusion with direct nerve stimulation, which is designed to treat neuropathic chronic low back pain (cLBP).
+Based on the data and learnings from the e-TLIF™ procedure, the company will finalize its design and build its NeuroFuse® System which is an ULE™ Therapy to prepare for Pivotal Trial.
+Concurrent with this activity, SynerFuse® will continue to build out its intellectual property portfolio, and implement regulatory and reimbursement strategies.